 The Performing Arts are a fundamental part of our curriculum at WGS.
 There are so many ways for pupils to get involved including School productions, music ensembles, stage crew activities, regular theatre visits to London, a bi-annual tour to the Edinburgh Fringe Festival, open mic events and national public speaking competitions.
 Apart from classroom Drama, Music and Dance lessons there is specialist teaching available for Trinity College London examinations in Music, Acting and Speaking, Communications Skills, Singing and Musical Theatre and valuable assistance preparing for auditions.

 The Drama Department is vibrant, priding itself on the high quality and diverse nature of its productions.
-In Magdalene House there are two major events each year – the Nativity play and main production, which ensures that every child has their moment to shine on stage in the Russell Hall.
-In the Senior School, apart from the GCSE and A level examination performances in the intimate studio space of 77 , we also stage Sixth form and Scholars’ productions (last year ‘Dancing at Lughnasa’ and this year ‘Shout!
+In the Prep School, there are two major events each year – the Nativity play and main production, which ensures that every child has their moment to shine on stage in the Russell Hall.
+In the Senior School, apart from the GCSE and A level examination performances in the intimate studio space , we also stage 6th Form and Scholars’ productions (last year ‘Dancing at Lughnasa’ and this year ‘Shout!
 The Mod Musical’) and a main School production in the Trinity term.
 Some of these productions are staged in the historic Angles Theatre to give pupils a broader spectrum of performance experience.

 “Following our creative partnership with Trinity, and the way we promote their qualifications, from individual exams to group performances, and how our Drama pupils have been filmed for training examiners as exemplars, I am delighted that we have been awarded recognition as a Trinity Champion Centre for Music and Drama.
 WGS has achieved this because of our standard of teaching and examination results, and as such will be advertised across Trinity publications as a centre of excellence where good practice is shared with the wider community.
 I regard this to be an important achievement and is a testament to the dedication and skills of our staff and pupils, not least because all this has taken place for less than three years”.
 Susan Duncan BSc ATCL, Head of Drama